Syrian forces consolidate control of Aleppo, air strikes under way

 Government air strikes on Monday hit Darat Izza, near the Turkish border about 30 km (20 miles) north of Aleppo city, wounding several civilians and forcing two hospitals to close, according to hospital staff.

-Wtnesses also reported air strikes in southern areas of Idlib province.
+Witnesses also reported air strikes in southern areas of Idlib province.

 The advances have sent hundreds of thousands of Syrian civilians fleeing toward the border with Turkey in the biggest single displacement of the nine-year-old war.